 Ban Glyphosate (and other toxic pesticides) from Playgrounds and Schools

-Please use this action page to send a message to your state legislators in support of H.791, “An Act Relative to Improving Pesticide Protections for Massachusetts School Children”
+Please use this form to send a message to your legislators in support of this proposed law.

 ⧫ The outdoor use of toxic pesticides like glyphosate and 2,4-D is currently permitted to be sprayed at schools and child care centers in Massachusetts in order “to maintain quality appearance” or (ironically), under the guise of student “safety.”